 - Visit the SUNY Orange Foundation Website

-- January 14: Online scholarship application process opens.
+- May 22: Online scholarship application process opens

-- April 1: Deadline to complete your scholarship application.
+- August 1: Deadline to complete your scholarship application

 There are scholarships available for entering students, returning students and graduating/transferring students.
 Once you complete your general application, you will be automatically matched with scholarship opportunities based on the information you provide, as well as other data being imported from your SUNY Orange student account.
 To see these opportunities, please review your Recommended Opportunities Page.